Harris and Emhoff recall first date: 'It felt like we had known each other forever' - KVIA

 Harris jokingly said of her reaction at the time, “I was terrified.”

-Harris was California’s attorney general when she was set up on a blind date with Emhoff in 2014 by a mutual friend, who appears in the CNN special along with Harris’ sister Maya.
+Emhoff proposed to Harris in 2014 and the couple was married at the Santa Barbara, California, courthouse later that year.

-“I knew Doug was the right one when I saw how he made her laugh.
-Because one of the things that Mommy used to always say is life will have its ups and downs, so you make sure that you find a life partner who makes you laugh,” Maya Harris told CNN.
+Harris’ sister Maya, who officiated their wedding ceremony, told CNN she knew Doug was the right one for Kamala “when I saw how he made her laugh.
+Because one of the things that Mommy used to always say is life will have its ups and downs, so you make sure that you find a life partner who makes you laugh.”

-Emhoff proposed to Harris in 2014 and the couple was married at the Santa Barbara, California, courthouse later that year in a ceremony officiated by Maya Harris.

 Harris, a Democratic senator from California, will make history on January 20 as the first woman, the first Black person and the first person of South Asian descent to assume the office of vice president.